shaunmk/Bilevel-ILS-Rosetta/README.md

 		```
 		The script will do some simple checks to ensure that the patch can be applied.

-	2. Compile patched version of Rosetta
+	2. Compile patched version of Rosetta.
 		Once the patch has succeeded, you will need to recompile the patched Rosetta source tree.
 The commands are the same:

 		```sh